structurizr/graphviz/README.md

-# graphviz
+# structurizr-graphviz

-Automatic layout facilities for Structurizr views
+This library provides automatic facilities for Structurizr views.